Verb Tense Lists

 The tense of a verb tells you when a person did something or when something existed or happened.
 In English, there are three main tenses: the present, the past, and the future.

-In kindergarten, practice using verb tenses is informal, and terms such as “present tense” are not introduced until third grade.
+In kindergarten, practice using verb tense lists is informal, and terms such as “present tense” are not introduced until third grade.
 In first grade, students learn to use is and are to describe the present, and was and were to describe the past.
 They also learn to add -ed to verbs that describe actions in the past.
 Second grade students practice writing and saying will before a verb to tell about actions in the future.

 Verb tenses allow a speaker or writer to be specific, not only about when an action occurs, but about whether that action occurs regularly, comes before another action, is continuous, or happens once and not again.
 But even when students need to know and understand verb tenses, it takes practice using them before the correct formation and use comes naturally.
 Try making your own list of past, present, and future verbs to help your students learn verb tenses.